NickCondon/LLS_Big_Data_Tools/README.md

 These macros are written in the Image J macro language.

-## Preventing the Bio-formats Importer window from displaying.
+## Preventing the Bio-formats Importer window from displaying
 The Bio-Formats opener window will pop-up for each image file unless you change the following within the Bio-Formats configuration panel.

 1. Open FIJI